hudsonandres/mcMMO/PLACEHOLDERS.md

 **Examples:**
 - `%mcmmo_mctop_name_mining:1%` - Returns the name of the 1st place player in Mining
-- `%mcmmo_mctop_name_combat:10%` - Returns the name of the 10th place player in Combat
+- `%mcmmo_mctop_name_swords:10%` - Returns the name of the 10th place player in Swords
 - `%mcmmo_mctop_name_overall:1%` - Returns the name of the 1st place player in overall ranking

 ### Get Your Overall Rank Position (✨ NEW)